 Note that both the day of arrival in Russia and the day of departure from Russia should be considered as days spent in Russia.

-The determination of residence status is often modified by the provisions of double tax treaties (DTTs).
+The determination of residence status is often modified by the provisions of DTTs.
 Most treaties use various tests to determine in which of the two countries an individual is resident for treaty purposes.
 Usually, the following factors are considered when determining a place of residence:

 - Permanent home.